 During the 2019 legislative session, Arizona Senate Bill 1352 was passed giving healthcare providers the ability to have real-time access to patients’ healthcare wishes as documented in their advance directives.

 The bill enhances provider access to advance directives by granting the move of the registry from its former location with the Secretary of State’s office to the Arizona health information exchange (HIE), operated by Contexture.

-The 2019 legislation change that is guided the transition of the registry stated in the statute that the registry would transfer to an HIE.
-An HIE was chosen due to the recognition that sensitive health information was already being managed by such an entity.
+The 2019 legislative change transitioned the registry to the HIE, operated by Contexture.
+An HIE was chosen due to the recognition that sensitive health information was already being managed by such an entity in Arizona.

 Since 2007, we’ve worked to become Arizona’s primary resource for information technology and exchange, integrating information with the delivery of care to improve the health and well-being of individuals and communities.
 And now, Health Current is the new home for the Arizona Healthcare Directives Registry.

-The Arizona Secretary of State’s office finalized the transfer of currently registered advance directive documents to the new Arizona Healthcare Directives Registry (AzHDR) with Health Current in 2021.
+The Arizona Secretary of State’s office finalized the transfer of currently registered advance directive documents to the new Arizona Healthcare Directives Registry (AzHDR) with Contexture in 2021.

 In the meantime, individuals should continue to share copies of their advance directives with their healthcare providers and those people chosen to make healthcare decisions for them.

 Yes, there is no fee for consumers to registry their advance directives in the Arizona Healthcare Directives Registry (AzHDR).

 Consumers can submit documents directly to the registry without it passing through a provider organization.